 While we’re on the subject, let’s dispatch a few other myths and misunderstandings regarding HTML5:

-If you are making a website that will primarily be interacted with on smart mobile devices, such as iPhones, Android, Palm Pre and recent Blackberries, HTML5 may be a very good strategic decision: the browsers on those devices (mobile Safari and Opera) have strong support for HTML5.
-(Naturally, Windows Mobile does not do so natively).
+If you are making a website that will primarily be interacted with on smart mobile devices, such as iPhones, Android, Palm Pre, Windows Mobile and recent Blackberries, HTML5 may be a very good strategic decision: the browsers on those devices have strong support for HTML5.

 Before we start into what is different about HTML5, it might be instructive to take a moment to ponder how we got here, and answer a few questions: what happened to XHTML2?
 How was development of the language taken from the W3C?
 And where is the role of XML in all of this?